DivanDesign/EvolutionCMS.snippets.ddStartSnippet/README.md

 ### ## Installation
-Elements → Snippets: Create a new snippet with the following data:
+1. Elements → Snippets: Create a new snippet with the following data:
 	1. Snippet name: `ddStartSnippet`.
 	2. Description: `<b>1.0</b> Описание сниппета.`.
 	3. Category: `Core`.
 	4. Parse DocBlock: `no`.
 	5. Snippet code (php): Insert content of the `ddStartSnippet_snippet.php` file from the archive.
+2. Elements → Manage Files:
+	1. Create a new folder `assets/snippets/ddStartSnippet/`.
+	2. Extract the archive to the folder (except `ddStartSnippet_snippet.php`).

 ### ## Parameters description